biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 	- Generated annotations (if used) are only supported by PlantUML 7972 and above
 	- Import instructions "import package_name.*" are ignored because the dependencies are not explicitly defined, use precise imports instead
 	- Links between dependencies are found out by parsing "import" instructions, so PlantUML Dependency won't display dependencies which are called using their full names in the source code
+	- PlantUML Dependency can be run by JRE 1.6+
 	- PlantUML Dependency is fully compliant up to Java 1.6 source files (and may work with Java 1.7 source files)
+	- The generated output file is better when PlantUML Dependency is launched with a JRE matching the parsed source files